eggheadio-projects/thinking-reactively-with-rxjs-notes/10-rxjs-encapsulate-complex-imperative-logic-in-a-simple-observable.md

 ### Display and Hide the Spinner:

-- import loading spinner.
+- Import loading spinner.
   - (implementation doesn't matter for this. it's just a spinner we are importing.)
 - `Observable` accepts a callback that will be invoked anytime the `Observable` is subscribed to
   - we put the code to show our spinner inside this callback on our `showSpinner` `Observable`
-- then we put a return inside the `Observable` callback, which will be invoked when the `observable`d is unsubscribed from
+- Then we put a return inside the `Observable` callback, which will be invoked when the `observable`d is unsubscribed from
   - we put the code to hide the spinner inside this return